 On January 31, 2008, Ciena Corporation and Northrop Grumman Guidance and Electronics Company (previously named Litton Systems, Inc.) entered into an agreement to settle patent litigation between the parties pending in the United States District Court for the Central District of California.
-A description of this litigation and the history of the proceedings can be found in "Item 3.
-Legal Proceedings" of Part I of Ciena's Annual Report on Form 10-K filed with the Securities and Exchange Commission on December 27, 2007.
 Pursuant to the settlement agreement, Ciena made a \$7.7 million payment and agreed to indemnify the plaintiff, should it be unable to collect compensatory damages awarded, if any, in a final judgment in its favor against a specified Ciena supplier.
 This obligation is specific to this litigation and, while there is no maximum amount payable, Ciena's obligation is limited to plaintiff's collection of that portion of any compensatory damages award that relates to the supplier's sale of infringing products to Ciena.
 Ciena has determined the fair value of this guarantee to be insignificant.